section-engineering-education/engineering-education/articles/rendering-html-pages-as-a-http-server-response-using-node-js/index.md

 ![How dirname works](/engineering-education/rendering-html-pages-as-a-http-server-response-using-node-js/console-log-dirname.jpg)

-As you can see, it gives you the exact path to reach your server location.
+As you can see, it prints the exact path to reach your server location.

 Now we can send HTML files to the server using `__dirname`.